ademto/My-Cybersecurity-Portfolio/README.md

 # Emmanuel's Project Portfolio

 Welcome to my project portfolio!
-Below are some of my key projects that showcase my skills in **network infrastructure, cybersecurity, cloud integration, and software development**.
+Below are some of my key projects that showcase my skills in **network infrastructure, cybersecurity, cloud integration, software development, and cryptography**.

 ---